Fr.: aberration elliptique

 Fr.: nombre d'or

 If a line segment is divided into a larger subsegment (a) and a smaller subsegment (b), when the larger subsegment is related to the smaller exactly as the whole segment is related to the larger segment, i.e. a/b = (a + b)/a.
 The golden ratio, a/b is usually represented by the Greek letter φ.
 It is also known as the divine ratio, the golden mean, the → golden number, and the golden section.
-Its numerical value, given by the positive solution of the equation φ2 - φ - 1 = 0, is approximately 1.618033989.
-The golden ratio is closely related to the → Fibonacci sequence.
+It was believed by Greek mathematicians that a rectangle whose sides were in this proportion was the most pleasing to the eye.
+Similarly, the ratio of the radius to the side of a regular → decagon has this proportion.
+The numerical value of the golden ratio, given by the positive solution of the equation φ2 - φ - 1 = 0, is φ = (1/2)(1 + √5), approximately 1.618033989.
+The golden ratio is an → irrational number.
+It is closely related to the → Fibonacci sequence.

 Fr.: évaporation des grains